-I’d love to say we have driven our kids from coast to coast, but we haven’t.
-We have, however, made several trips from Arizona to Minnesota and back.
-We’ve also done over a dozen trips to California, Texas, New Mexico, Kansas.
+I’d love to say I have driven my kids from coast to coast, but I haven’t.
+I have, however, made several trips from Arizona to Minnesota and back. … then also to Texas, New Mexico, Kansas.
 The list could go on and on.

-Every time someone has to use the bathroom, it always seems to be after we have just visited the last rest stop for 50 miles.
-It gives us new hope that all these trials and tests will eventually lead to a greater level of patience as we try to raise 5 beautiful kids.
+Road trips with kids are so much fun – always something unexpected, too.
+Every time someone has to use the bathroom, it always seems to be after I have just visited the last rest stop for 50 miles.
+It gives me new hope that all these trials and tests will eventually lead to a greater level of patience as this mamma tries to raise 5 beautiful kids on her own.
+Yikes!

 10 Must Visit Arizona Road Trip Destinations

-Over the last few years, we have managed to visit some of the most amazing and unique attractions in Arizona on our travels.
-There are many more we need to make it to, but these were some of our favorite.
+Over the last few years, I have managed to visit some of the most amazing and unique attractions in Arizona and New Mexico.

 Chiricahua National Monument is located 36 miles southeast of Willcox, Arizona.
 The monument spans the remains of a volcanic eruption that shook the area 27 million years ago.